-The Dark Tower (2017) Review: A Fantastic Sedative
+The Dark Tower (2017) Review: A Cinematic Sedative

 For those that declare cinema dead and Hollywood to be out of ideas, this is another notch in the win column for you.
 ‘The Dark Tower’ is yet another adaptation of a classic story by Stephen King.
 This time, instead of killer clowns and rabid dogs, the horrors of this tale lie in the mystical dark tower, a gargantuan structure with the sole function of keeping at bay evils from a different dimension.
 The evil man in black seeks to destroy the tower, and it’s up to a young man and a gunslinger to stop him.